As Seen In

 But don’t let a silly thing like language barriers stop you.
 You do belong here, and these secret spots in Paris will help you feel that way.

-You’re more than just the average tourist.
+You’re more than just the average tourist, regardless of whether you’re here to watch the Eiffel Tower lights or take a catacombs tour.
 You’re about to explore all the joie de vivre this city has to offer – as the locals do.
 Or, at least, like you imagine they do.

 Where to Stay in Paris

-If you’re basing yourself Paris, we couldn’t recommend the Hilton Paris Opera enough.
-The hotel is gorgeous, the service is exceptional, and you’re steps away from the metro.
+If you’re visiting Paris, we couldn’t recommend the Hilton Paris Opera enough.
+The hotel is gorgeous, the service exceptional, and you’re steps away from the metro.

 Let’s get this show on the road.
 It’s time to toss your guidebook into the “poubelle” and head to these hidden Parisian gems.